wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-triggers-custom-connectors/includes/6-exercise-polling-trigger.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of an arrow pointing to a custom connector trigger.](../media/poll-trigger.png)](../media/poll-trigger.png#lightbox)

-1. Select on the **...
+1. Select the **...
 Menu** button of the trigger and make sure Connection reference is selected.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the connection reference section.](../media/connection-reference.png)](../media/connection-reference.png#lightbox)